StreamElements/docs/docs/chatbot/commands/default/volume.md

 ---
 id: volume
+title: Using the !volume Command for Media Requests
 sidebar_label: "!volume"
 description: "Learn how to use the !volume command in StreamElements to control and check the volume of media requests in your Twitch or YouTube chat."
+tags:
+  - chatbot
+  - commands
+  - songrequest
+  - media
+  - audio
 keywords:
 - volume control
 - media request